starbeamjs/starbeam/packages/vue/vue/README.md

 ### Handle experiment

-`elementResource()` bundles the directive and the published Vue ref in one object.
+`elementResource()` returns a Vue ref augmented with the directive.
 This mirrors the Svelte experiment where a modifier-like object is both attachable and readable.

 ```ts
 const size = elementResource(ElementSize);